 Illness: If you are unable to meet a course requirement due to illness or other serious circumstances, please contact me as soon as possible.

-Homework: An excused missed assignment will be dropped.
+Homework: If you miss a homework assignment for any reason, it will count as the lowest assignment being dropped.
 There will be no make-up homework.